Yandex Cloud

 terraform apply

 Terraform will create all the required resources.
-You can check the updates using the management console
+You can check the updates in the management console or using this CLI command:

 To update a target in a rule, use the Update REST API method for the Rule resource or the Rule/Update API call.